Peer Effects in Random Consideration Sets: Empirical Content of the Model

 \subsection{Identification of the Model from \texorpdfstring{$\operatorname{P}$}{the Conditional Choice Probabilities}}

-Under Assumptions A1-A3, changes in the choices of friends induce stochastic variation of the consideration sets.
-Also, A3 guarantees this variation is monotonic in the sense that the probability of considering one option increases with the number of friends that are currently adopting it.
-This variation allows us to recover the set of connections between the people in the network and the ranking of preferences of each of them.
+Under Assumptions A1 and A2, changes in the choices of friends induce stochastic variation of the consideration sets.
+Assumption A3 guarantees this variation is monotonic in the sense that the probability of considering one option increases with the number of friends that are currently adopting it.
+This stochastic variation in choices allows us to recover the set of connections between the people in the network and the ranking of preferences of each of them.
 We then sequentially identify the attention mechanism of each person moving from the most preferred alternative to the least preferred one.
-Proposition~\ref{ID1} formalizes these claims.
+Proposition~\ref{ID1} presents our first identification result.

 \begin{proposition} Under Assumptions A1-A3, the set of connections $\Gamma$, the profile of strict preferences $\succ$, and the attention mechanism $\operatorname{Q}$ are point identified from $\operatorname{P}$. \end{proposition}